hoffoo/vim-grails-console/README.md

 :GrailsRunConsole <filename>.groovy " send the file to groovy console
 ```

-Note that by default :GrailsReRun will run both last test and last console.
+Note that by default :GrailsReRun will only rerun tests - to enable
-You can disable this by setting :GrailsReRunOnlyTests
+rerun of console set the option g:GrailsReRunConsole = 1

 === Testing ===